Multi-exposure HDR capture: Benefits

 One aim of HDR is to present a similar range of luminance to that experienced through the human visual system.
 The human eye, through non-linear response, adaptation of the iris, and other methods, adjusts constantly to a broad range of luminance present in the environment.
 The brain continuously interprets this information so that a viewer can see in a wide range of light conditions.

 Most cameras are limited to a much narrower range of exposure values within a single image, due to the dynamic range of the capturing medium.
 With a limited dynamic range, tonal differences can be captured only within a certain range of brightness.
-Outside of this range, no features are visible: when the tone being captured exceeds the range in bright areas, these tones appear as pure white, and when the tone being captured does not meet the minimum threshold, these tones appear as pure black.
-Images captured with non-HDR cameras that have a limited exposure range, referred to as low dynamic range (LDR), can result in the loss of detail in highlights or shadows.
+Outside of this range, no details can be distinguished: when the tone being captured exceeds the range in bright areas, these tones appear as pure white, and when the tone being captured does not meet the minimum threshold, these tones appear as pure black.
+Images captured with non-HDR cameras that have a limited exposure range (low dynamic range, LDR), may lose detail in highlights or shadows.

 Modern CMOS image sensors have improved dynamic range and can often capture a wider range of tones in a single exposure reducing the need to perform multi-exposure HDR.
 Color film negatives and slides consist of multiple film layers that respond to light differently.
-Original film (especially negatives versus transparencies or slides) feature a very high dynamic range (in the order of 8 for negatives and 4 to 4.5 for slides).
+Original film (especially negatives versus transparencies or slides) feature a very high dynamic range (in the order of 8 for negatives and 4 to 4.5 for positive transparencies).

-Multi-exposure HDR is used in photography and also in extreme dynamic range applications like welding or automotive work.
-In security cameras the term used instead of HDR is "wide dynamic range".
+Multi-exposure HDR is used in photography and also in extreme dynamic range applications such as welding or automotive work.
+In security cameras the term "wide dynamic range" is used instead of HDR.

 Limitations

-A fast-moving subject (or unsteady camera) will result in a "ghost" effect or a staggered-blur strobe effect, as a result of the merged images not being identical, but each capturing the moving subject at a different moment in time, with its position changed.
+A fast-moving subject, or camera movement between the multiple exposures, will generate a "ghost" effect or a staggered-blur strobe effect due to the merged images not being identical.
+Unless the subject is static and the camera mounted on a tripod there may be a tradeoff between extended dynamic range and sharpness.
 Sudden changes in the lighting conditions (strobed LED light) can also interfere with the desired results, by producing one or more HDR layers that do have the luminosity expected by an automated HDR system, though one might still be able to produce a reasonable HDR image manually in software by rearranging the image layers to merge in order of their actual luminosity.

 Because of the nonlinearity of some sensors image artifacts can be common.
 Camera characteristics such as gamma curves, sensor resolution, noise, photometric calibration and color calibration affect resulting high-dynamic-range images.